jblayter/address-service/Postman/README.md

 Always start by running the health check to ensure the service is available.

 ### 2. Basic Validation
-Test with a known valid address to verify the API is working correctly.
+Test with a known valid address using the "Complete" request to verify the API is working correctly.

+### 3. Minimal Validation
+Test with minimal required fields to ensure the API handles partial data appropriately.

-### 3. Error Scenarios
+### 4. Error Scenarios
-Test various error conditions to ensure proper error handling.
+Test various error conditions to ensure proper error handling:
+- Malformed JSON syntax
+- Invalid content types
+- Empty request bodies

-### 4. Correlation ID Tracking
+### 5. Correlation ID Tracking
 Verify that correlation IDs are properly returned in all responses.

 ## Troubleshooting